moonbitlang/website/blog/2025-09-17-c-in-moonbit/index.md

 LLVM is the foundation of modern compilers, but its C++ API is notorious for its complexity and steep learning curve.
 Developers must contend with a multitude of header files, raw pointers, and manual memory management.

 MoonBit provides an official binding library that maintains a style consistent with the LLVM C++ API but is significantly safer and easier to use.
-It leverages MoonBit's type system and ownership mechanism to encapsulate unsafe operations.
+It leverages MoonBit's type system to encapsulate unsafe operations.

 **Generating an `add` function with MoonBit's LLVM bindings:**